JanMarcelKezmann/TensorFlow-Advanced-Segmentation-Models/README.md

 **Further Model Information**

-<p>A new feature makes it possible to define the model as a Subclassed Model or as a Functional Model instead.
+A new feature makes it possible to define the model as a Subclassed Model or as a Functional Model instead.
 To define the model as a Subclassed Model just write: **tasm.UNet** to define the UNet or replace it with any other model.
-If you want to define the Functional Model instead just append **.model()**, i.e. **tasm.UNet.model()**</p>
+If you want to define the Functional Model instead just append **.model()**, i.e. **tasm.UNet.model()**.
+This provides further TensorFlow features like saving the model in the "tf" format.

 ## Citing